ChrisVine/chez-simple-sockets/README.md

 interface.  'port' is the port to listen on.  'backlog' is the maximum number of queueing connections provided by the socket.

-&listen-exception will be raised if the making of a listening socket fails, to which applying listen-exception? will return #t.
+&listen-condition will be raised if the making of a listening socket fails, to which applying listen-condition? will return #t.

 On success, this procedure returns the file descriptor of the server socket.